 - Giving meds safely in urgent situations

-When you face an urgent situation, you have very little time to think and respond to that situation, it’s really important to take the correct decision at that time, especially in the nursing field.
+When you face an urgent situation, you have very little time to think and respond to that situation.
+It’s imperative to make the correct decision at that time, especially in the nursing field.
 This episode will help you to get through the situation and how to avoid medical errors.

 - 5 things you need to know when picking a nursing school